francisgan/cse15l-lab-reports/lab2_report.md

 ## Part 2

-The absolute path to the private key for your SSH key for logging into ieng6 (on your computer, an EdStem workspace, or on the home directory of the lab computer):
+The absolute path to the private key for your SSH key for logging into `ieng6`:
 ```
 C:\Users\gl121>dir C:\Users\gl121\.ssh\id_rsa
  Volume in drive C has no label.